safwanmasarik/Azure-Function-Typescript-Hot-Reload/README.md

 # **Azure Function Typescript Hot Reload**

 ## Problem statement
-- For local API development, every time we save code, we have to stop and start debugging mode.
+- For local API development, every time we save code, we have to stop and restart debugging mode.
 - The compilation and server start takes avg ~2min.
 - With hot-reload enablement, the debugging mode does not need to be stopped.
 - Every time code is saved, automatic compilation and api server restart will happen.